-Dennis Weaver is a stage, television and film actor who has become an earthkeeper through his extensive and energetic activism.
+Dennis Weaver was a stage, television and film actor who became an earthkeeper through his extensive and energetic activism.
 Weaver starred in such shows as "Gunsmoke" in the sixties, and "McCloud" in the early seventies.
-He has also recorded two albums and written the autobiography All the World's a Stage, in which he recounts his years as a Hollywood actor, and his move toward social and environmental concerns.
+He also recorded two albums and wrote the autobiography All the World's a Stage, in which he recounts his years as a Hollywood actor, and his move toward social and environmental concerns.

 In the 1970s, Weaver became concerned about nations' "addiction to fossil fuels."
 He and his wife, Gerry Stowell, bought the plans for an "earthship," a house constructed of recycled aluminum cans and rubber tires, which he and his wife built.
 The Earthship was designed by New Mexico architect Michael Reynolds as an environmentally sustainable house.
 The house has a "passive solar" design, which means that features of the house include large, south-facing windows to admit both light and warmth.

 Weaver and Stowell built the Earthship in Colorado but continued to have a presence in Los Angeles, where Weaver still took acting jobs.
 In 1981, Weaver and several other Hollywood actors founded the organization L.I.F.E.
 (Love is Feeding Everyone).
 Since its inception, the group supports 200 agencies who collectively are feeding 150,000 hungry people a week in Los Angeles County.